DivyaPrabhaShan/M2_EMBEDDED-SYSTEM/CaseStudy1/README.md

     Hydraulic systems function and perform tasks through using a fluid that is pressurized.
  # Sensor
     A sensor is a device that detects the change in the environment and responds to some output on the other system.
+ # Controller
+    A controller is a comparative device that receives an input signal from a measured process variable.